 - Bowling and shuffleboard.
 I’m so much better at shuffleboard, but I have so much fun doing both of these activities!

 - Raising funds to support the American Foundation for Suicide Prevention, an important cause close to my heart.
-If you would like to help, my current donation page is HERE.

 - My home.
 It’s currently cluttered, but I’m working toward making it a comforting domicile.

 - The USA.
 Truly, it is the best country in the world in which to live.
 No, it’s not perfect, but it has far more freedom and opportunities than any other out there.

 - Texas.
 The best place to live (and I’m not even a natural Texan).